holodnii/Mython-Interpreter/readme_eng.md

 Mython-Interpreter
 =============

 Python analogue programming language interpreter which consists of 3 modules: lexical analyzer, parser, runtime module.
+Program is capable of transforming python code in to c++ and then machine code.

 **Usage:**
 -------